 14th If Defend Deep (if you leave the Fullbacks deeply), consider that the tough Fullbacks play in the majority of the game or even in the whole game (possibly with 3 players)

 15. Try the Win the 50/50 Ball Game and use it to teach players to slow down the attack if they can not win the ball.

 I think you're closer than you think.
 The key is to motivate players to play hard.
-Do not condemn the progress with a loss of 8-0 – this loss is understandable – was like an avalanche when it started, could not stop it – it is best if you try not to be injured.
+Do not condemn the progress with the 8-0 loss – this loss is understandable – it was like an avalanche when it started, could not stop it – it is best if you try not to be injured.

 Please let me know which of these ideas help you and other ideas that will help you.